 The other Barcelona curiosity comes in the form of a log with a face, hat and legs.
 He’s set up in the living room and the children “feed” him throughout the days leading up to Christmas.
 Then, on Christmas Eve, the children sing a song while hitting the log with a stick so that he’ll poop out their presents – yes, this is a real thing!

 In Berlin, it’s not Father Christmas who brings the gifts at all, but rather the Christkind, or the Christ Child.
 Represented as a youthful version of Christ with golden curls and a crown, this is quite a different character than Santa!
 Food wise, on Christmas Eve, German families normally eat a simple meal of sausages and potato salad in recognition of the hardships that Mary and Joseph faced while searching for a place to sleep, but have no fear, there are plenty of Christmas cookies for the next day!

 The City of Light, on the other hand, goes all out for its Christmas Eve meal!
 Called the Réveillon, this feast could consist of oysters, caviar and foie gras – would you expect anything less from Paris?
-You can’t leave Paris at Christmas time without trying the bûche de noël, a buttercream cake in the shape of a Yule log.
-All the bakeries in the city will have them!

 - Europe’s biggest Christmas tree is located in Lisbon, at 76 metres high (although it’s not a real tree, of course!).

 - In the Netherlands, you can forget about Rudolph and the other reindeer… Santa rides a white horse called Amerigo.